pdxmele/python-geodata-bffs/presentation.md

 		            if f["properties"]["sovereignt"] != "Antarctica":
 		                out.write(f)

-	This script takes a Natural Earth countries shapefile, copies the schema and coordinate system, and then moves all the data over to a new GeoJSON file (unless the name of the country is Antarctica).
-In this way, you can filter by any property that you like at the same time as you do your data conversion.
+	This script takes a Natural Earth countries shapefile, copies the schema and coordinate system, and then moves all the data over to a new GeoJSON file--unless the name of the country is Antarctica.
+In this way, you can filter by any property at the same time as you do your data conversion.

 	You can also [filter by bounding box](http://toblerity.org/fiona/manual.html#filtering).